 Learn more about how to deal with debt at ftc.gov/debt.

 In many states, your lender can take your car as soon as you default on your loan or lease.
 Your contract should say what could put you in default, but not making a payment on time is a typical example.

 After your vehicle is repossessed, your lender can either keep it to cover your debt or sell it.
 In some states, your lender has to let you know what will happen.
 For example, if the car will be sold at a public auction, your state’s laws might require the lender to tell you when and where the auction will happen so you can be there and bid.
-If the lender sells the car privately, you may have a right to know the date of the sale.
+If the lender sells the car privately, you might have a right to know the date of the sale.

-- paying the full amount you owe, which typically includes your past due payments, the entire remaining debt, and costs related to the repossession, like storage, sale preparation, and attorney fees; or
+- paying the full amount you owe, which typically includes your past due payments, the entire remaining debt, and costs related to the repossession (like storage, sale preparation, and attorney fees), or

 - bidding on it at the repossession sale